 How did the Oak Ridge Leadership Computing Facility (OLCF)—a DOE Office of Science user facility at ORNL—and the other DOE national labs and their respective vendor partners (AMD, HPE, IBM, Intel, and NVIDIA) overcome the hurdles and achieve the remedies identified in Kogge’s report?
 It took a lot of organizational work, several false starts, and some fortuitous advances in computing technology.

 “We had to build more energy efficient processors.
-We had to build more-reliable hardware and better interconnect.
+We had to build more-reliable hardware and better interconnects.
 We had to design algorithms that can use that level of concurrency.
 We had to be able to move data around more efficiently,” said Jack Dongarra, director of the Innovative Computing Laboratory at the University of Tennessee, Knoxville.
 “So those are all complicated things, and it required research to develop the technology necessary to achieve them.
 But in the intervening 10 years or so, we did just that.”

 So, Why Exascale?